dbsqp/docker-speedtest-influxdbv2/README.md

-Do speedtest using Ookla's official CLI program and place it in your influxdb.
+Do speedtest using Ookla's official CLI program and push results into influxdb bucket.
 Based on loganmarchione's docker-speedtest-influxdbv2.

 Updated for aligned Influxdb format with my other API InfluxDB containers.

-Currently under developement!
+Currently broken/under developement!